 The current waves for each tube show us immediately what is going

-The Ek across each of the two R&C cathode bias networks begins
+The Ek across each of the two R+C cathode bias networks begins to

-above zero signal level.
-This indicates that Idc is increasing in
+zero signal level.
+This indicates that Idc is increasing in both

-of each tube, due to its 2H generation non linearity.
+due to its 2H generation non linearity.
 When the input signal

 level is pushed above class A the current waves

 become most distorted, with perhaps 20% THD with multiple H